 The boiler shall be completely factory assembled as a self-contained unit.
 Each boiler shall be neatly finished, thoroughly tested, and properly packaged for shipping.

-The pressure vessel design and construction shall be in accordance with Section I of the ASME Code for steam boilers.
+The pressure vessel design and construction shall be in accordance with Section I or Section IV of the ASME Code for steam boilers.
 The boiler shall comply with CSD-1 code requirements with input at or below 12,500,000 BTU/hr.
 The boiler shall comply with NFPA-85 code requirements with an input above 12,500,000 BTU/hr.

 Boiler tubes shall be a minimum of 0.118” thickness.